farmergreg/adif/README.md

 ## Usage

-This library provides two ways to parse ADI files: using the low-level `ADIFParser` directly or using the higher-level `Document` type.
+This library provides two ways to parse ADI files: using `ADIFParser` to stream records, or using the `Document` type to load the entire file into memory.
-The interfaces and implementations are designed to be idiomatic go and work well with the go standard library.
+Both are easy to use and implement standard interfaces that make them easy to use with the go library.

 The unit tests provide examples of how to use the library.